-Kathleen McEnerney, D.A., Dean 162 Clement Hall (615) 963-5871
+Stephanie Bailey, MD-MPH, Interim Dean 162 Clement Hall (615) 963-5927sbaile11@tnstate.edu

 General Statement

 The College of Health Sciences is committed to preparing tomorrow's healthcare leaders.
 The purpose of the College is to offer educational programs designed to produce practitioners and prepare individuals who are interested in pursuing careers as educators in the health professions; to encourage, develop and support interest in research; and to provide health care, when appropriate, and continuing educational services to the community.